The Unseen 98%: Why Water is the Secret Ingredient to Your Perfect Coffee Brew

 • Potential Hydrogen (pH): Measures the acidity or basicity of an aqueous solution on a logarithmic scale from 0 (highly acidic) to 14 (highly basic), with 7 being neutral.
 As established, coffee is acidic (around pH 5), so the brew water's starting pH has minimal impact on flavour compared to alkalinity's significant effect.

-To promote quality and consistency globally, the Specialty Coffee Association (SCA) has developed standards for brewing water.
-These standards, based on scientific research and sensory analysis, provide a "core zone" for brewers to target, ensuring water is clean, safe, and chemically optimised for high-quality extraction.
-A fundamental requirement is that the water must be clean, clear, odour-free, and most notably, contain zero chlorine, as this disinfectant imparts a harsh, medicinal flavour.
+The SCA developed these standards to promote quality and consistency globally.
+Based on scientific research and sensory analysis, they provide a "core zone" for brewers to target, ensuring water is clean, safe, and chemically optimised for high-quality extraction.
+The zero-chlorine requirement is non-negotiable, as this disinfectant imparts a harsh, medicinal flavour.

 The SCA standards outline acceptable ranges and specific targets: